 (Compared to women & more experienced practitioners)

-If you’re a man getting started with yoga, it’s important to understand these anatomical differences – otherwise you risk getting injured by pushing yourself to the same flexibility standard as women.
+If you’re getting started with beginner yoga for men, it’s important to understand these anatomical differences.
+Otherwise, you risk getting injured by pushing yourself to the same flexibility standard as women.

-Here are some ways men should practice yoga differently than women, when it comes to flexibility differences:
+Here are some ways men should practice yoga differently than women.

 Lower Hip Flexibility